MamaShip/MR-Tracker/README.md

 Find changes between given versions by analyzing merge requests.

-Currently only work for Gitlab MRs.
+Only work for Gitlab MRs.

 ## Usage